OROY97/CIND820-OR/README.md

   This fits with the notion that the _"Argument frequency indicates the sampling frequency of the time series"_ as each of these locations is a _sample_ withing the given time intervals.

-  The initial analysis before choosing which models to try includes decomposition plots, plots of each type of cancer, tests for stationarity: ACF and PACF plots, ljung-Box test, Augmented Cicky-Fuller test, and KPSS test.
+  The initial analysis before choosing which models to try includes decomposition plots, plots of each type of cancer, tests for stationarity: ACF and PACF plots, ljung-Box test, Augmented Dicky-Fuller test, and KPSS test.
 All of these things had somewhat mixed results.
 The ACF and PACF did not indicate strictly non-stationary patterns but many showed significant lags.

   In the decompostion plots when the trend is removed from the time series most of the residuals resembled a white noise process.
 Some of the residual plots showed a non constant variance.
 These mixed results lead me to try the ARIMA model as it has the ability to deal with non-stationary data in specific cases.